 The RCSI Department of Physiology and Medical Physics has been in existence in the College since 1889.
 Today, the department led by Prof. Jochen Prehn has a strong commitment to Undergraduate and Postgraduate teaching at RCSI and an active research environment with particular interests in:

-- Cancer: colorectal, brain and breast cancer
+- Cancer: colorectal, blood, brain and breast cancers

 - Systems biology, Bioinformatics and data integration